Monday, December 28, 2015

 #15.
 Anakin vs Obi-Wan/Yoda vs. Palpatine (Revenge of the Sith)

 Many will conclude that these two lightsaber battles have merged into one ultimate fight scene in Star Wars.
-Two duels are happening in two worlds that show Anakin facing his former master, Obi-Wan on the fiery planet of Mustafar.
+Two duels are happening in two worlds that show Anakin facing his former master, Obi-Wan, on the fiery planet of Mustafar.
 Meanwhile, on Coruscant, Yoda duels with the ultimate Sith Lord, Darth Sidious, known as Palpatine.
 The two Jedi Masters are now dealing with two of their common enemies of the Sith in an epic battle pitting good against evil.
 The outcome of these battles is that Palpatine defeated Yoda while Obi-Wan triumphed over Anakin.
-Many fans will be immersed in the long ongoing action between Obi-Wan and Anakin in the volcanic world while this scene transitions to Yoda and Palpatine fighting in the Senate.
+Many fans are immersed in the long ongoing action between Obi-Wan and Anakin in the volcanic world while this scene transitions to Yoda and Palpatine fighting in the Senate.
 If only a few lines of silly dialogue would get changed, for instance, "From my point of view, the Jedi were evil," which wouldn't have affected this climactic sequence.

 #14.
 Order 66 (Revenge of the Sith)

 REVENGE OF THE SITH is the only saving grace of the irredeemable prequel trilogy, the darkest among the Star Wars movies and way darker than The Empire Strikes Back.
 But this depressing moment of the film starts with Anakin marching to the steps of the Jedi Temple with his 501st legion of clone troopers.
-Then, a clone is contacted by Palpatine, who plays both sides of the war and orders him and his fellow clone troopers to wipe out their Jedi superiors as Palpatine's plans have come to fruition.
+Then, a clone receives contact from Palpatine, who plays both sides of the war and orders him and his fellow clone troopers to wipe out their Jedi superiors as Palpatine's plans have come to fruition.
 It creates a montage where each Jedi throughout the galaxy is butchered by their clone troopers, resulting in their near-permanent extinction.
 Even those in Coruscant get killed as a result of that order.
 Luckily, both Obi-Wan and Yoda managed to survive their soon-to-be massacre, and this moment proves how Palpatine was willing to have the Jedi eradicated and sow the seeds in his new Galactic Empire to abolish the old Republic.

 #13.
 Speeder Bike Chase (Return of the Jedi)